mtnalonso/pinkpython-bot/README.md

     $ cd pinkpython-bot
     $ pip install -r requirements.txt

-To use rasa_nlu as NLP run:

-    $ sh setup.sh

-Create a credentials.py file as follows:
+To use Twitter, Telegram and Dialogflow, create a credentials.py file as follows:

     CONSUMER_KEY = 'your_twitter_consumer_key'
     CONSUMER_SECRET = 'your_twitter_consumer_secret_key'